cloud-solutions/zend-sentry/README.md

      * Should Sentry also log javascript errors?
      */
     'handle-javascript-errors' => true,

+    /**
+     * Set raven config options here.
+     * Raven has sensible defaults set in Raven_Client, if you need to override them, this is where you can do it.
+     */
+    'raven-config' => array(),

 #Try it
 A few ideas how to try the different features from a Controller: